Amed-Dev/fullstack_open_bootcamp/parte1/courseinfo/README.md

-# Course Information - step 4
+# Course Information - step 5

-In this step of the exercise, ***we place the objects in an array***.
-Then we modify the application component's variable definitions and refactor the application to continue working with the new structure.
+In this step of the exercise, we ***place the course and its parts into a single array***.
+Then we refactor the app to fix anything that's broken.

 ## Installation